allthingslinux/code-of-conduct/README.md

 ### 1.5.
 Avoidance of Elitism

-Members should avoid disparaging others on the basis of their choices, be it their choice of operating system, desktop environment or other interests outside the main topics of the server.
+Members should avoid disparaging others on the basis of their choices, be it their choice of operating system, desktop environment, or other interests outside the main topics of the server.
 While friendly rivalry and banter can be elements of online communities, we don't welcome deliberate and obnoxious elitism.
 Respect for each other's preferences and diversity is a cardinal rule in our server.

 Examples of moderation expectations: